paulramsey/octank-tax-calc/README.md

 Bare-bones Spring Boot microservice used for demo purposes.
 Not supported - no warranty explicit or implied.

-Runs cipher routines to simulate processing time and returns randomized taxRate and totalTax in JSON format:
+Runs Pi calculations to simulate processing time and returns randomized taxRate and totalTax in JSON format:
 ```json
 {"taxRate": "0.0528", "totalTax": "54.74"}
 ```